-A new LOIP, called Shetland's Partnership Plan 2018-2028, was approved by the Council on 27 June 2018.
-It is built on an evidence-based understanding of local needs, circumstances and opportunities.
+A new LOIP, called Shetland's Partnership Plan 2018-2028, is currently in draft.
+It was built on an evidence-based understanding of local needs, circumstances and opportunities.

 Shetland's Partnership Plan 2018-2028 proposes a shared vision that:

 "Shetland is a place where everyone is able to thrive; living well in strong, resilient communities; and where people and communities are able to help plan and deliver solutions to future challenges"